 Sudden onset of acid reflux could be prompted by dietary alteration.

-HEALTH Suddenly diagnosed with gastroesophageal reflux disease (GERD), I was confused, suspicious, and distraught.
+HEALTH Suddenly diagnosed with gastroesophageal reflux disease (GERD), the patient was confused, suspicious, and distraught.
 Then, the underlying cause was detected and eliminated virtually overnight.
 Sharing what was discovered requires some seemingly unrelated background leading to the GERD diagnosis.

 As we age, the joints' synovial fluid begins to dry up.
 This can lead to arthralgia, myalgia and discomfort.
 Weight gain, jogging on hard surfaces (particularly with ill-fitted shoes), kneeling or other activities place additional stress on joints.
 Non-surgical remedies include everything from increased water consumption to fish oil and shark cartilage supplements.